curv3d/dali/README.md

 are primitive shapes and colours, and interior nodes are graphical operations that combine and transform shapes and colours.

+Dali has a "retained mode" API.
+You build a tree of graphical operations, then you load this tree into the GPU, which interprets and renders it.
+Animation and dynamic content are achieved by modifying uniform variables, and by modifying resources and nodes in the gtree.
+These tree modifications are synchronized with the GPU's copy of the tree.
+This would work well combined with a retained mode GUI.

 See the [Wiki](https://github.com/dali3d/dali/wiki) for more details.

 ## Project Status